benhaub/logPlot/README.md

 In this sense, the plots work best for periodic log statements that print system information such as memory usage, cpu usage, or various states as they progress over time.

+## Installing missing modules
+If you run the script and receive errors about missing modules, it is reccomended to create a python virtual and install the modules using the requirements.txt file.
+From within this repository, run
+`python -m venv .venv`
+then run
+`. .venv/bin/activate`
+then run
+`pip install -r requirements.txt`
+Now you will be able to run the script. type
+`deactivate` when you are done using the script to exit from the virtual environment.